vpugh/Gatsby-Personal-Site/src/pages/blog/intro-to-gatsby.md

 Something as simple as the code above would generate a new page in Gatsby.
 You could then go to `localhost:8000/about` and see your new page.

-<a class="inline-link" title="Creating Pages Automatically" href="https://www.gatsbyjs.org/docs/recipes/#creating-pages-automatically" target="_blank" rel="noopener noreferrer">Creating Pages Automatically</a>
+<a class="inline-link" aria-label="GatsbyJS Docs for Creating Pages Automatically"  title="Creating Pages Automatically" href="https://www.gatsbyjs.org/docs/recipes/#creating-pages-automatically" target="_blank" rel="noopener noreferrer">Creating Pages Automatically</a>

 ## Were do you go from here